Are you on the search for fun things to do in Alabama? We’ve got you covered!

 Take the time to visit the state’s deepest canyon, Little River Canyon, and if you’re there at the right time you can also admire Alabama’s highest seasonal waterfall, Graces’ High Falls, which drops 133ft directly into the canyon!

 Wondering when you can visit?
 Great news, the park is open from sunrise to sunset and operational every day including holidays!
+This is one of the best national parks in Alabama!

 Learn at the USS Alabama Battleship Memorial Park